adobe/aepsdk-messaging-ios/README.md

 }
 ```

+#### Using apnsSandbox environment for push notification
-#### Optionaly the apnsSandbox environment can be used for receiving the push notification.
+Optionaly the apnsSandbox environment can be used for receiving the push notification.
 To do this, add the following code to the Application Delegate's `application(_:didFinishLaunchingWithOptions:)` method:

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {